kazbek-d/cyfrin.foundry-smart-contract-lottery-cu/README.md

 without keeping the key in the .env
 $ cast wallet import defaultKey --interactive
 > need to use Private Key for your account for particular Network.
 To get the private key need to:
+0. defaultKey - is almost default Network.
+For other Network use something related to Network, for example: Line Sepolia and so on.
+This name will be used later in Make File to deploy to specific Network
 1. go to Metamask
 2. select the Account
 3. settings "3 dots"